Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Connect the adapter to the USB port.

-According to users, this issue can be caused by your refresh rate.
-Several users reported that they fixed the issue simply by opening their graphics adapter software and changing the refresh rate from 30Hz to 25Hz.
+Your refresh rate can cause this issue.
+However, several users reported fixing the problem simply by opening their graphics adapter software and changing the refresh rate from 30Hz to 25Hz.

 Users reported this problem with Intel Graphics, but the issue might appear with other graphics adapters as well.

 Sometimes third-party applications can interfere with your Internet connection and cause various problems.
 For example, if you can’t connect to a wireless display in Windows 10, the cause might be your VPN client.